sbryngelson/group-docs/group-syllabus/improving-your-writing.md

     * What key contributions will you add? (without full detail)
     * What does the rest of the manuscript contain?
 * Acknowledgments
-    * We always have an unnumbered acknowledgement section before the references but after the discussion/conclusions.
+    * We always have an unnumbered acknowledgment section before the references but after the discussion/conclusions.
 This is where we acknowledge funders and those who have helped with the work but are not authors.
 * Future work
     * I recommend not including a future work section in your papers or presentations